 This Act may be cited, for all purposes, as the Anglican Church of Australia School Lands Act 1896 1.

-[Section 1 amended by No. 121 of 1976 s.
+[Section 1 amended: No. 121 of 1976 s.
 7.]

 2. Trustees may sell lands

 The Perth Diocesan Trustees 2 may at any time hereafter sell the said Perth allotments H 7 and H 1, or any part or parts thereof, with the appurtenances or make a partition thereof amongst the beneficiaries entitled under section 5(1) including a partition in consideration of money paid for equality of partition, and transfer or otherwise assure the same to a purchaser or the persons interested in the partition freed and absolutely discharged from the trusts to which the said lands and hereditaments are now held by them, and no purchaser shall be concerned to see to the application of his purchase money or be affected by any notice of the non-application or misapplication thereof.